yvettebaker90/next.js--vetus-libris/README.md

-# Vetus Libris
+# 📚 Vetus Libris

-Vetus Libris is a digital library dashboard built with Next.js and TypeScript that allows users to explore, search and organize books from the Project Gutenberg archive.
+Vetus Libris is a digital library dashboard built with Next.js and TypeScript that allows users to explore, search and organize books from the Project Gutenberg API.

-The application focuses on creating a clean and structured frontend architecture while working with real API data.
+The project focuses on practicing a clean and structured frontend architecture while working with real API data.
 Users can browse a large catalogue of public domain books, sort results, search for specific titles and bookmark books for later reading.

-The project demonstrates modern frontend practices such as component-based design, API integration, client/server separation in Next.js and lightweight state management using React Context.
+The application is still a work in progress, but it already includes features such as search, sorting and bookmarking.
+It also demonstrates concepts like component-based design, API integration and React Context to manage bookmarked books in the application.

+Future improvements include allowing users to read books directly in the app and organize them into their own personal library, under the "My Collection" section.

-## Demo
+## 🌐 Demo

 Live demo: https://nextjs-vetus-libris.vercel.app/dashboard

-## Features
+## ✨ Features

  - Browse books from the Project Gutenberg API
  - Search books by title, author or genre